Tedyst/HikLoad/README.md

   --allrecordings, --no-allrecordings
-                        download all recordings saved --cameras CAMERAS     camera IDs to search (example: --cameras=201,301)
+                        download all recordings saved --cameras CAMERAS     camera IDs to search (example: --cameras=201,301) --localtimefilenames, --no-localtimefilenames
+                        save filenames using date in local time instead of UTC
 ```

 The DVR/NVR needs to have ISAPI and RTSP enabled in System/Security and H264+ disabled for every camera.